Megaprog/websocket-ee/README.md

 There is index.html in web root for testing server functionality.

 H2 embedded database is used.
 The datasource is deployed as WEB-INF/websocket-ds.xml
+On application start up new customer with {"email":"fpi@bk.ru", "password":"123123"} is created if not exists.

 ## How to package it?